Dale Earnhardt Jr. Kept a Federal Crime He Committed Secret Because He Was More Afraid of His Father’s Reaction Than Going to Jail

 Dale Earnhardt Sr. earned a reputation for his temper.
-If a fellow NASCAR driver upset him for whatever reason, Earnhardt made sure to let him know one way or another on the track during the race or afterward in the pit area.
+If a fellow NASCAR driver upset him for whatever reason, Earnhardt let him know one way or another on the track during the race or afterward in the pit area.
 Not surprisingly, Dale Jr. was not immune from his father’s outbursts on and off the track.

 Like any son, he felt his dad’s wrath more than a few times growing up.
-However, on one particular occasion when the younger Earnhardt was worthy of his father’s anger for committing a federal crime that could have sent him to jail, it never came.
-That’s because Junior never told his father about what happened afraid of how bad the punishment would be.
+However, on one particular occasion, when the younger Earnhardt was worthy of his father’s anger for committing a federal crime that could have sent him to jail, it never came.
+That’s because Junior never told his father about what happened, afraid of how bad the punishment would be.

 Dale Earnhardt’s temper didn’t discriminate